zuiderkwast/eredis_cluster/README.md

 * Improved test coverage
 * Containerized testing
 * Added APIs:
   - q_noreply/1   - query a single Redis instance but wont wait for its result
+  - load_script/1 - Pre-load script to all Redis instances
 ## TODO

 - Improve test suite to demonstrate the case where Redis cluster is crashing,